 Dok-Ondar’s Den of Antiquities is home to a surly hammerheaded Ithorian, the godfather of blackmarket goods; he sells ancient artifacts, a.k.a. memorabilia from the movies and pre-built legacy lightsabers.
 If you are in for a Sith holocron, you may have to barter with the animatronic big-mouthed bigwig.
 Haggling is Dok-Ondar’s life, so get used to it.
 Sharp-eyed fans will spot Easter eggs from practically every Star Wars film and television show, including a 12-foot-tall taxidermy Wampa from The Empire Strikes Back.

 At Savi’s Workshop, up to 14 guests at a time are led by “Gatherers” through the 20-minute process of building their own lightsabers, from picking a colorful kyber crystal, to selecting customizable handles from a range of eras and alignments.
-Custom build lightsabers start at $199, with upgrades available for an additional price.
-The initial price includes a carry box.
-Savi’s Workshop is another super headliner and long lines form at all times.
-For now Disney has introduced a return time system for people booking the lightsaber building sessions.
+Custom build lightsabers cost $200, with accessories available for an additional price.
+The initial price includes a carrying sling.
+Savi’s Workshop is another super headliner and quickly fills up each day.
 If your heart is set on building your own lightsaber make sure to reserve a spot at 7 a.m. on the morning of your visit through disneyland.com/SavisWorkshop.

 You can proudly pair your lightsaber with a screen-accurate Jedi tunic ensemble from Black Spire Outfitters, but only wear it outside the park (costumes are unfortunately still forbidden for guests 14 and older).